shoieb0101/emailParser/README.md

 # emailParser
-parse emails from a given URL
+parse email addresses from a given URL